Shark Control Program Science and Research

 Scientific working group

 The Queensland Shark Control Program Scientific Working Group, established by the Queensland Government, brings together expertise in gear technology, species science and program management.
-The Group’s role is to advise DAF on scientific matters of relevance to the program.
+The Group’s role is to advise DAF on scientific matters of relevance to the program and trials of alternatives.

 Read the Terms of reference and members